logicalclocks/hops-examples/README.md

 hopsworks_pw=[hopsworks_password]
 ```

-Users can export the project's certificates by navigating to its *Settings* page in HopsWorks.
+Users can export the project's certificates by navigating to its *Settings* page in Hopsworks.
 An email is then sent with the password for the truststore.

 # Flink
 ## Writing a Flink-Kafka Streaming Application
 To help you get started, *StreamingExample* provides the code for a basic streaming Flink application.
-To use it you need to provide the following parameters when creating a Flink job for Kafka in HopsWorks:
+To use it you need to provide the following parameters when creating a Flink job for Kafka in Hopsworks:

 ```
 Usage: -type <producer|consumer> [-sink_path <rolling_sink path>] [-batch_size <rolling_file_size>] [-bucket_format <bucket_format>]